risk-first/website/snippets/A-Pattern-Language.md

 ### What This is Not

-This is not intended to be a rigorously scientific work: I don't believe it's possible to objectively analyze a field like software development in any meaningful, statistically significant way.
-(For one, things just change [too fast](Silver-Bullets).)

-Neither is this site isn't going to be an exhaustive guide of every possible software development practice and methodology.
+Risk-First isn't an exhaustive guide to every possible software development practice and methodology.
 That would just be too long and tedious.

-Neither is this really a practitioner's guide to using any particular methodology:  If you've come here to learn the best way to do [Retrospectives](Review), then you're in the wrong place.
+Neither is this a practitioner's guide to using any particular methodology:  If you've come here to learn the best way to do [Retrospectives](Review), then you're in the wrong place.
 There are plenty of places you can find that information already.
-Where possible, this site will link to or reference concepts on Wikipedia or the wider internet for further reading on each subject.
+Where possible, this site will link to or reference concepts on Wikipedia or the wider Internet for further reading on each subject.